 We also ring the new chicks.
 Ringing them allows us to look at survival rates, life span and where they go.
 We submit this data to the British Trust for Ornithology's national nest record and ringing schemes, and also to the Gloucestershire barn owl monitoring programme.
 All this helps us identify areas on the estate that would benefit from additional nest boxes and where foraging habitats might be improved.

 Tell us more about Barn Owls, what makes them so special to you?

 Catching a glimpse of one never fails to lift your spirits – even on the coldest and darkest of winter days.
 As well as being beautiful, they are great indicators of a healthy farmland environment and a conservation success story.
 With research and habitat management it’s possible to reverse the fortunes of struggling species.

 What advice would you give to someone looking to pursue their passion for the outdoors?

 Spend as much time outside as possible.
 It's easier to learn and remember things by seeing them for yourself.
-Learn how to ID as many birds, mammals, trees, plants, and insects as you can.
-I would also try getting involved as a volunteer or surveyor with organisations like the National Trust, the Wildlife Trusts or the British Trust for Ornithology, and make your sightings count.
+Learn how to identify as many birds, mammals, trees, plants, and insects as you can.
+I would also try getting involved as a volunteer or surveyor with organisations such as the National Trust, the Wildlife Trusts or the British Trust for Ornithology, and make your sightings count.

 How would you encourage people to discover nature in their own gardens?

 Less is definitely more.
 Less mowing, less tidying, less chemicals.
-The bees and butterflies love it and it means less work for you!
+The bees and butterflies love it and it means less work for you.
 If you have got a bit more space and energy, why not dig a pond?
-We had a pair of mallards move onto ours within days and although I am a little sad about the disappearance of all my carefully planted pond plants, my children love the ducks and that's definitely more important.
-Putting bird feeders close to a window or a nest box with a camera is another great way to engage children with the wildlife around them.
+We had a pair of mallards move on to ours within days and although I am a little sad about the disappearance of all my carefully planted pond plants, my children love the ducks and that's definitely more important.
+Putting bird feeders close to a window or a nest box with a camera is another great way to connect children with nature.